dylanesque/Cheatsheets/js.md

 -The most esoteric of JavaScript concepts?

--Enables powerful pro-level functions like 'once' or 'memoizee'
+-Enables powerful pro-level functions like 'once' or 'memoize'

 -Many JS patterns (such as the module pattern) utilize closures

--It enables you to build iterators, hancle partial application, and maintain state in an async world.
+-It enables you to build iterators, handle partial application, and maintain state in an async world.

 -When functions are declared, they get a hidden property that refers to the lexical scope of where they were declared.